tefdara/Bash-Utilities/audio/metadata/Audio_Metadata.md

 - `-s, --show-streams` : Show the available streams in the file, i.e. the audio streams containing the sample rate, bit depth, etc.
 - `-mt, --metadata-template` : Specify a metadata template file.
 The script will use the template to generate the metadata string.
      The template file should be a text file with one line per comment with values separated by a colon.
-     For variables that you would like to extract from the audio file, use the following format: {variable_name}
+     For variables that you would like to extract from the audio file, use the following format:`custom_name: {variable_name}`.
      Example:
      `source_file_name`: `{source_file_name}`
      `Tip`: you can override the default variable names.
 Note that if you redefine any of the default variables, the script will assume a custom config is being used and won't add any of the default comments: